DaddyDontStop/Die-Rise-Maxis-EE-v2.0-/README.md

-# Die-Rise-Maxis-EE-v2.0-
+# Die-Rise-Any-Player-EE
-Solo mod
+Any player EE mod

-Elevator and Dragon Puzzle was done by shyperson0, along with the springpad count skip function.
+Elevator and Dragon Puzzle along with the springpad count skip function for the Richtofen side were modified from shyperson0's script.

-Trample Steam step: You are able to pick up 4 trample steams from the equipment table, but you must place each one down before you can equip the next one.
+Elevators step and Dragon Puzzle: Require the same amount as the number of players.
+If the Dragon Puzzle step is failed, it will reset back to require the same amount as the number of players.

-This is buggy at its current state, in order for them to work correctly, you must place/pick up each of the trample steams a few (3) times BEFORE putting them down onto the lion symbols, otherwise they may be "OFF" and will not progress the EE.
-You will know they are all working properly when the steam remains "ON".
+Maxis Trample Steam step: The players are able to obtain at least 4 trample steams from the equipment table during the Maxis Trample Steams step, but they must place one down before being able to equip the next one.
+Zombies will ignore your buildables during the step.
-Hopefully myself or someone else improves this in the future.
-Zombies will ignore your buildables.
+Placing the balls: If the number of players is 2 or less, the players will have the ability to place both balls on the same set of Trample Steams.

-Placing the balls: Place BOTH balls on the last trample steam you put on the lion spots.
-Ideally the spot in the spawn room.
+Richtofen Trample Steam step: Requires the players to place Trample Steams only on the same amount of symbols as players.

-Remember, do NOT buy the galvaknuckles or bowie knife until the ballistic knife step is complete or the EE will NOT progress.
+Remember, do NOT completely die or buy the galvaknuckles or bowie knife until the Maxis ballistic knife step is complete or the step will NOT progress.
+If you buy the Galvaknuckles or the Bowie Knife, you can get rid of it by downing while having Who's Who and letting your original self disappear.